BoltzExchange/boltz-backend/docs/partner-program.md

 ::: info

-Boltz reserves all rights to change conditions of the referral program at any time and to sovereignly decide which integrations to onboard and, in some cases, which to offboard.
+Boltz reserves all rights to change conditions of the partner program at any time and to sovereignly decide which integrations to onboard and, in some cases, which to offboard.